 ‘Beckie Scott and Edwin Moses are two of the most respected athletes worldwide’, read a statement emailed by Global Athlete.
 ‘They have fought tirelessly for years for clean port and athlete rights.
 To hear that their serious allegations of bullying and harassment by WADA officials has been investigated in such a one-sided, unprofessional and unfair manner goes against everything WADA is supposed to stand for.
 Bulling and harassment have no place in society and the allegations should have been investigated fairly and transparently – because, after all, isn’t WADA supposed to stand for fairness above all else?’

-Following the WADA Executive Committee meeting in the Seychelles (20 September 2018) Beckie Scott wrote to Sir Craig Reedie and Olivier Niggli, President and Director General of WADA, complaining of bullying and harassment from WADA officials.
+Following the WADA Executive Committee meeting in the Seychelles (20 September 2018) Beckie Scott wrote to Sir Craig Reedie and Olivier Niggli, President and Director General of WADA, complaining of derisive, inappropriate, and unprofessional behaviour by WADA officials.

 National Anti-Doping Organisations (NADOs), such as the Australian Sports Anti-Doping Authority (ASADA) and the US Anti-Doping Agency (USADA), call on WADA to investigate Scott’s claims.

 Ed Moses, Chairman of the US Anti-Doping Agency (USADA) and of WADA’s Education Committee, alleges that he was told to ‘shut up’ at WADA’s Foundation Board meeting in May.

 WADA engage a company in Montreal called Relais to conduct an initial investigation, apparently pursuant to some internal rules relating to WADA staff.
 These rules do not pertain to WADA officials.
 It is understood that no letter of instruction nor terms of reference were provided to Scott or to the WADA Executive Committee.